mlevans0/overleaf-server-docs/docs/configuration/ldap.md

 !!! note

-    To preserve backward compatibility with older configuration files, if `EXTERNAL_AUTH` is not set, but `SHARELATEX_LDAP_URL` is set, then the LDAP module will be activated.
+    To preserve backward compatibility with older configuration files, if `EXTERNAL_AUTH` is not set, but `OVERLEAF_LDAP_URL` is set, then the LDAP module will be activated.
 We still recommend setting `EXTERNAL_AUTH` explicitly.

 ## Example configuration ##